Ramneek82810/Calculator/README.md

 - Clone the repository to your local machine 📥

--Navigate to the project folder 📂
+- Navigate to the project folder 📂

 -Run the script and start calculating 🎉